bpht6/ThetaScan/cli/readme.md

 * thetasupply - Returns the total supply of theta.
 * thetatodamoon - Displays a rocket ship names theta going to da moon.
 * tfuelsupply - Returns the total supply of TFuel.
+* time - Returns the current UTC time and timestamp
 * topaddress - Returns the top 6 Theta wallet address and their balances.
 * staked [address] - Returns the total amount of Theta staked and the Node Address.